Scholarships for Graduate StudentsOctober 7, 2021

 Although grad school scholarships can help you fund the cost of your education, most often, you will not be able to pay your entire tuition and the cost of attendance with scholarships alone.

-You may also need to obtain student loans.
+You may also need to obtain student loans for grad school.
 The good news is, both federal and private student loans are available to grad students to help fund their advanced degrees.
 It’s generally best to exhaust eligibility for federal loans first due to the low fixed interest rates, flexible repayment plan options, and easy qualifying requirements, but grad students can typically qualify for private loans at competitive rates as well.

 So, while you should apply for scholarships first to reduce the amount you’ll have to borrow and pay back, shopping around for loans also will likely be part of your process of paying for grad school, as well.
 With the right loan, earning your degree should still be achievable, so give yourself time to find the funding that works for you.